 Add chocolate chips: Stir until well combined.

-Uncut brownies cooling on parchment paper.
+Uncut black bean brownies cooling on parchment paper.

 Cool: Let the brownies cool completely before slicing.
 These brownies taste great warm or cold and get even fudgier the next day.
-Try them with a scoop of vegan vanilla ice cream!

 • Do not use any other sweetener: Any dry sweetener like sugar, stevia or xylitol will not work in this black bean brownie recipe.
 The same goes for honey or maple syrup.

-• Dairy free: As is, this recipe is dairy free, except the chocolate chips.
+• Dairy-free: As is, this recipe is dairy free, except the chocolate chips.
 Just use dairy-free chocolate chips and you are all set!

 Parchment lined pan of black bean brownies with chocolate chips.

-How to Store and Freeze Black Bean Brownies
+How to Store

 Store: Keep black bean brownies in an airtight container in the fridge for up to 5 days.
 But I doubt they will last that long!